– These vegan truffles are like a million little kisses –

 - 1/2 cup dairy-free unsweetened cocoa powder + more for coating, if you like

-- In the pitcher of a blender, combine cashews, agave, coconut oil, cocoa butter, and salt.
+- In the pitcher of a blender, combine cashews, maple syrup, coconut oil, and salt.
 Using a sharp paring knife, slit the vanilla bean down the center and use a spoon to scrape out the tiny beans, adding them to the blender.
+Discard the empty pod.
 Blend to a smooth paste.
 Add cocoa powder and continue to blend until you've got a smooth, velvety texture.

 If you like this recipe, you might be interested in the following resources: